 |The tax liability falls on the owners, who are liable to pay personal income tax.||A company is a taxable person and is liable to pay company income taxes.|

 Your decision to operate a business name or to incorporate a company is often informed by the type of business you want to run.
-It also depends on the difference between a business name and a limited liability company.
 However, whether you go with a business name or company incorporation, it is always advisable to do your research and go with a process that is easy to understand and fast.
 You can get started with Norebase to get these and more.